 Harwich Town Council succeeded Harwich Borough Council during local government re-organisation in 1974.

-The Council is statutorily responsible for the provision and administration of allotment land, and is the administrative body for the putting green and croquet lawn in the leisure area of the town.
+The Council is statutorily responsible for the provision and administration of allotment land and is the administrative body for the putting green, skate park and crazy golf in the leisure area of the town.

-Buildings behind the Magistrates Court (previously known as The Hill School) were purchased by the Council in 1993 and developed for community use, and currently these buildings are let to various community and leisure organisations.
+Buildings behind the old Magistrates Court, now an Auction House (previously known as The Hill School) were purchased by the Council in 1993 and developed for community use, and currently these buildings are let to various community and leisure organisations.

 Allotments Committee – To oversee the management of allotment land